bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 where each term is described more fully as

-- $P({\rm explanation})$ —the probability the explanation is correct *prior* to seeing the data.
+- $P({\rm explanation})$ --the probability the explanation is correct *prior* to seeing the data.
 The term itself is often called the *prior*, and represents your beliefs before you see the data.
 Typically, more complex explanations are less likely a-*prior*i than simpler ones.
 I will use the term *model* in place of explanation in most of this book, but it means the same thing.
-- $P({\rm explanation}|{\rm data})$ — the probability the explanation is correct *after* seeing the data (*a-posteriori*).
+- $P({\rm explanation}|{\rm data})$ -- the probability the explanation is correct *after* seeing the data (*a-posteriori*).
 The term itself is often called the *posterior* for this reason, and represents your updated beliefs once you have data.
 Thus, Bayes' rule is a mathematical expression of *learning* from evidence.
-- $P({\rm data}|{\rm explanation})$ — the probability that the data can be explained with *this particular explanation*.
+- $P({\rm data}|{\rm explanation})$ -- the probability that the data can be explained with *this particular explanation*.
 The term itself is often called the *likelihood*, and can be thought of as a measure of how well the explanation fits the data.
 If the explanation fits the data well, this number will be high, for example.
 If it fails to explain the data, this number will be low.
 Although related to our final (*posterior*) belief, it is not equivalent.
 An explanation that fits the data well may be very unlikely as our best explanation just because that explanation was extremely unlikely in the first place (i.e. before we saw the data, aka the *prior* was low).
-- $P({\rm data})$ — the total probability of the data, regardless of the explanation.
+- $P({\rm data})$ -- the total probability of the data, regardless of the explanation.
 It is easiest to understand this term with an examples below.

 Imagine we are playing a game with several small decks of cards, defined here:

 - $E_1: A\spadesuit, 2\heartsuit, 3\spadesuit,4\spadesuit$
 - $E_2: A\heartsuit, 2\heartsuit, 3\spadesuit, 4\spadesuit$
 - $E_3: A\heartsuit,2\heartsuit, 2\heartsuit,4\spadesuit$
-- $E_4: A\heartsuit,3\spadesuit, 3\spadesuit, 4\spadesuit$
+- $E_4: A\spadesuit,3\spadesuit, 3\spadesuit, 4\spadesuit$

 Where $E$ is denoting a deck or, more generally, an *explanation* for the data we will collect by drawing cards.
 In the game, someone has handed us one of the decks (i.e. $E_1$, $E_2$, $E_3$ or $E_4$) but we don't know at all which one it is.
 The analogy here is that the universe is set up with a set of rules that we are trying to determine.
 Thus, deciding on which deck we are holding is analogous to deciding which universe we are actually in, given our observations of the universe.
 In other words, providing an *explanation* of the data is really about determining which of the many possible universes we are in.